Timothy Woods

 cannot drink alcohol

-Sorry to be ruining the party, but alcohol is off-limits when on carnivore diet.
+Sorry to ruin the party, but alcohol is off-limits when on a carnivore diet.

 Beer, wine, and spirits are going to spike your carbohydrate intake and blood sugar levels immediately.

-We found that after about 3 or 4 weeks, many people really didn't crave a beer anymore.
+We found that after about 3 or 4 weeks, many people didn't crave a beer anymore.

 You just get used to it, and you certainly won't be missing the hangovers.
 You'll love the weight loss, too.